MicrosoftDocs/sdk-api/sdk-api-src/content/lmaccess/nf-lmaccess-netgroupdel.md

-### -param OPTIONAL
+### -param servername [in]

-TBD
+Pointer to a constant string that specifies the DNS or NetBIOS name of the remote server on which the function is to execute.
+If this parameter is <b>NULL</b>, the local computer is used.

 ### -param groupname [in]

 Pointer to a constant string that specifies the name of the global group account to delete.
 For more information, see the following Remarks section.

-#### - servername [in]

-Pointer to a constant string that specifies the DNS or NetBIOS name of the remote server on which the function is to execute.
-If this parameter is <b>NULL</b>, the local computer is used.

 ## -returns